personium/website/src/getting-started/appdev-impl.md

 sidebar_label: App implementation
 ---

-We will explain the main API of Personium through the implementation of the sample app created from the template app.
-The code for the sample app is below.
+We will explain some basic Personium APIs while going through the implementation of the following sample app.

 [app-personium-trails](https://github.com/personium/app-personium-trails)